 Uncovering Insights in Key GA4 Reports

 The Traffic acquisition report is the ideal starting point for understanding which marketing channels deliver your most valuable users.
-It breaks down traffic sources—like Organic Search, Paid Search, and Direct—and shows how many conversions each is responsible for.
+It breaks down traffic sources, like Organic Search, Paid Search, and Direct, and shows how many key events each is responsible for.
 This insight is crucial.
 If organic search is driving 80% of your demo requests, you know where to focus your efforts.
-Conversely, if a paid campaign is generating clicks but few conversions, it’s a clear signal to re-evaluate your ad creative or landing page.
+Conversely, if a paid campaign is generating clicks but few key events, it’s a clear signal to re-evaluate your ad creative or landing page.

 Next, the Funnel exploration report in the Explore section serves as a diagnostic tool for the entire customer journey.
 It allows you to build a visual map of the steps users take on their way to converting and, more importantly, pinpoints where they drop off.
 Identifying these friction points enables you to make targeted improvements to your website.